MalpenZibo/ashell/README.md

 I haven't tested ashell on NixOS.

-To enable this flake use (I'm not an expert and I haven't tested this configuration but I'm quite sure that if you use NixOS you are smart enoght to add ashell to your configuration :D
+To enable this flake use
 ```nix
 { pkgs, ... }: